CIBC-Internal/python/Doc/library/sys.rst

    This is a dictionary that maps module names to modules which have already been loaded.
 This can be manipulated to force reloading of modules and other tricks.
+   However, replacing the dictionary will not necessarily work as expected and deleting essential items from the dictionary may cause Python to fail.

 .. data:: path